Enables link time optimization, and outputs bitcode wrapped in an ELF file for link time optimization.

 -mexecute-onlyoption.
 If you use the

--Omaxoptions, then the compiler cannot generate execute-only code.
+-Omaxoptions, then the compiler cannot generate execute-only code and produces a warning.